 Use an eraser to lighten darker patches, create tone, and give the impression of light and shine.

-One way of shading when drawing with graphic pencils is to draw little spirals close together, called the circulism technique.
+One way of shading when drawing with graphite pencils is to draw little spirals close together, called the circulism technique.
 You can smudge them further with a tortillon later.

 Powdered graphite can be used with a brush to create subtle, smudged effects that are harder to create with graphite pencil.